-Notification and Participation: The monthly meetings advertisements include the timeline for the UPWP to be adopted.
-E-newsletters and social media are also used to promote the UPWP, and it is featured prominently on the TPO website home page.
-Amendments are posted on the TPO website as part of the TPO, TCC and CAC agenda packages and approved during regular meeting agendas.
+Notification and Participation: E-newsletters and social media are used to promote the UPWP, and it is featured in the planning section on the TPO website.
+Amendments are posted on the TPO website as part of the TPO, TAC and CAC agenda packages and approved during regular meeting agendas.
 Comments received are provided to the responsible county staff and transportation agency for review.